CVC97/TheThreeBodyProblem/README.md

 ## Run on this Apple system

-Should be similar to Linux
+Should be similar to Linux.